redbear/WICED-SDK/test/DFU/README.md

-# WICED Firmware Management With DFU
+# WICED Firmware Management with DFU

 This guide provides information for loading WICED firmware using the bootloader DFU mode through the onboard USB.

-Currectly, it supports the RedBear Duo IoT development board.

 ## Prerequisites